spencerkingman/spenking-music/_posts/2000-01-13-midnight-carrier.markdown

 another word and a song to call upon me anywhere
 so here we go

+you’re only one away, one away
+make a bed
+here in the melonrind of my arm
+tuck a head

 you’re  gonna be alive, be alive
 let it be a little while
 how many, many nights, you and I?